-Each month of the 2019-2020 School Year, we will post a review of a book that is available in our CEH Library.
+During the 2019-2020 School Year, we will post reviews of books that are available in our CEH Library.
 If you would like to review a book or other media item, contact Laura Naide at firstname.lastname@example.org.
 All books will be available to purchase through CEH’s Amazon link (purchases will provide a small net benefit to CEH).

 Our Book Review for October is: “Inheritance: A Memoir of Genealogy, Paternity, and Love” by Dani Shapiro.
 The book may be purchased HERE through our Amazon Smile link.
 The review by Laura Naide may be read below and HERE.